MessageSquarex4

 The first ninety days determine whether someone stays three years or three months.
 A well-structured onboarding conversation at day 15, day 45, and day 90 catches the red flags early: manager mismatch, unclear role, tools missing, no real sense of belonging.

-Most onboarding surveys ask the same five questions at day 30.
+Most onboarding forms ask the same five questions at day 30.
 Most employees give the socially acceptable answers.
-A conversation asks why the onboarding buddy never showed up — and logs it.
+A conversation asks why the onboarding buddy never showed up — and records the pattern for human review.

 Moment 2: The Stay Interview